-A safety school is not a school that you desperately hope you won't have to attend.
-Enrolling in your safety school should not feel like a prison sentence.
-It should offer all or most of the things you are looking for from your higher education.
+Your safety schools will necessarily be unique to you and will reflect your interests and priorities.
+A safety school should offer all or most of the things you are looking for from your higher education.
 Ask yourself, "Would I be happy there?"
 If the answer is not "yes!" find another candidate.

-Many state schools provide an excellent education and offer admission to the majority of in–state residents who meet certain basic academic requirements.
-Remember that further down the road, you can take a second shot at your first–choice school with a transfer application.
+These schools are ones where your grades and test scores fall above the school’s range for the average freshman, making your admission pretty much guaranteed.
+For example, many state schools provide an excellent education and offer admission to the majority of in-state residents who meet certain basic academic requirements.
+Remember that further down the road, you can take a second shot at your reach school with a transfer application.